-- Demonstrate proficiency by successful completion of both national and state licensing examinations. - Demonstrate competency as a funeral director, as defined by nationally accepted standards. - Identify and provide varieties of funeralization rites and ceremonies, as seen in major religious and ethnic subcultures, fraternal, and military groups in the United States. - Counsel families about funerals prior to a death, during the time of the funeral, and continue to assist as long as needed. - Demonstrate competency as an embalmer, as defined by nationally accepted standards. - Explain how the treatment, handling, and disposition of the dead human body meet the sociological, psychological, theological, physical, and legal needs of the family and the community. - Demonstrate professionalism and constantly be aware of their role as guardians of the public health and those measures of safety which must be followed when dealing with dead human remains. - Apply knowledge of the state and federal laws regulating funeral service practice. - Recognize the high standards of ethical conduct, which must be adhered to in order to promote the dignity of funeral service. - Demonstrate an active role in the community to provide service and be a community resource to client families. - Utilize research to expand knowledge in the field of funeral service.
+- 1. demonstrate competency as a funeral director/embalmer, as defined by nationally accepted standards. - 2. explain how the treatment, handling, and disposition of the dead human body meet the sociological, psychological, theological, physical, and legal needs of the family and the community. - 3. apply knowledge of the state and federal laws regulating funeral service practice. - 4. complete successfully both national and state licensing examinations. - 5. practice varieties of funeralization rites and ceremonies, as seen in major religious and ethnic subcultures, fraternal, and military groups in the United States. - 6. counsel families about funerals prior to a death, during the time of the funeral, and continue to assist as long as needed. - 7. demonstrate an active role in the community to provide service and be a community resource to client families. - 8. interpret the role of funeral director as a guardian of public health and the safety measures that must be followed when dealing with dead human remains. - 9. describe the high standards of ethical conduct, which must be adhered to in order to promote the dignity of funeral service. - 10. utilize research to expand knowledge in the field of funeral service. - 11. establish an active role in promoting and attending continuing education programs offered in the profession.